-At first glance, the GDP for the 1st quarter seems very inconsistent with overall freight volumes.
-Using the Cass Shipments Index as a predictive proxy, we did not expect the BEA to report 3.2% as its initial estimate or 3.1% as its first revision.
-As we have already explained, dissecting the estimate explains much of the disparity, but were not surprised by the lowered estimate (expected it to be even more) and we won't be surprised if the final report includes further downward revisions.
+At first glance, the GDP for the 1st and 2nd quarter seems very inconsistent with overall freight volumes.
+Using the Cass Shipments Index as a predictive proxy, we did not expect the BEA to report 3.2% as its initial estimate or 3.1% as its revision in Q1 or 2.1% in Q2.
+As we have already explained, dissecting the contributing factors explains much of the disparity, and should point out that freight flows are a leading indicator.
+It often takes two to three quarters for the trends in freight to become reported economic statistics.